-Employee Stock Ownership Plan (ESOP):
+Employee Stock Ownership Plan (ESOP)

-Our employees participate in the ESOP, which is a tax qualified retirement plan and defined contribution stock bonus plan designed to enable eligible employees to obtain an ownership interest in Parsons.
+Our employees participate in the ESOP, which is a defined contribution stock bonus retirement plan designed to enable eligible employees to obtain an ownership interest in Parsons.
 The ESOP is funded by contributions made by us which are held in a trust established as part of the ESOP.
 The contributions are invested in our common stock.
 Contributions and any earnings or dividends thereon, to the extent such amounts remain in the ESOP, accumulate on a tax deferred basis.